leventex1/Spyke/research/chapters/1_neuron/README.md

 # Spiking Neuron

 The *spking neruon* is a digital model, tring to simulate the biological neuron in our brain.
-The basic *spiking neuron* model is the *leaky integrate and fire* (LIF) model, which is the base point where all other models start.
+The basic *spiking neuron* model is the *integrate and fire* (IF) model, which is the base point where all other models start.
 We can use *"addons"* to change the behaviour (essentially the dynamics) of our neuron model.

-## Motivation

-Seeing the current state of the art artificial neural network methods, where compute and scaling is the main focus to achive *artifical general intelligence* (AGI), feels like a change in paradigm would be beneficial.
-My intuition about AGI is not just to scale a system up to hold every aspect of the data it was previously fed in, but create a form of continous learning system, where adaptation is much more rewarded, than *"knowlage"*, whatever it means.
+// TODO: write down properties of the spiking neuron.

 ## Neural Network